dddrrreee/cs340lx-25aut/README.md

 Tentative things I'd like to do (won't do all)
   - a solid network boot loader that works over RF, sound, light, IR.
+    It's wild to send code using sound or a blinky light.
-  - a few projects putting together several devices.
+  - A few projects putting together several devices.
     (e.g., accel controlled lights, acoustically reactive displays)
+    Key: use tricks to verify the system so you're suprised if it breaks.
   - in honor of Joe: chip8 video game emulator.
-  - make a bunch of stuff really, really fast.  e.g., beat your macos on things like exceptions using pi.  make tiny processes so you can quickly fork 100,000.
+  - Make a bunch of stuff really, really fast.
+Fun hack is write code on your pi that beats linux/macos on your fancy modern laptop --- e.g., exceptions or tiny processes so you can quickly fork 100,000 (versus crashing your laptop).
-  - build the runtime tools we were discussing: eraser race detector, volatile checker.
+  - finally build the runtime tools we were discussing: eraser race detector, volatile checker.
   - do much better versions of 140e labs so can pull them in: ideally a simple complete OS.  definitely a better fast FAT32